 Resource Area Potential for Significant Cumulative Impacts?
 Rationale Earth Resources No The Preferred Alternative and past, present, and reasonably foreseeable actions would not appreciably alter geological or topographic conditions in the ROI.
 Bedrock is not expected to be encountered, and grading would not meaningfully impact topography or surface drainage and runoff patterns in the ROI.
 Construction under the Preferred Alternative would disturb soils and create the potential for runoff and erosion.
 However, through adherence to BMPs and preparation of a SWPPP, PARS would ensure the Preferred Alternative's cumulative impact on soils when considered with other past, present, and reasonably foreseeable actions is minimized to the greatest extent practicable.
 Therefore, cumulative impacts would be less-than-significant .
 Water Resources No The Preferred Alternative and past, present, and reasonably foreseeable actions would result in impacts on surface waters from erosion and sedimentation; however, AFRC would ensure cumulative impacts are minimized to the extent practicable through project-specific adherence to BMPs and a SWPPP.
 Additionally, impacts to the impairment status of Meeks Creek would be negligible and the Preferred Alternative would repair existing stormwater infrastructure to prevent future erosion and sedimentation.
-Therefore, cumulative impacts would be less-than- significant .
+Therefore, cumulative impacts would be less-than-significant .
 Biological Resources No The Preferred Alternative and past, present, and reasonably foreseeable actions would result in impacts to vegetation and wildlife associated with construction and development.
 However, the Proposed Action and past, present, and reasonably foreseeable actions are not anticipated to substantially reduce any regionally or locally important habitat or general wildlife species.
 Further, the areas in which past, present, or reasonably foreseeable actions have or would occur are generally already disturbed or in previously developed areas surrounded by urban and suburban development.
-Therefore, cumulative impacts on biological resources would be less-than-significant .
+Therefore, cumulative impacts on biological resources would be less-than-significant.
 Cultural Resources No The Proposed Action would have no effect on cultural resources; therefore, there would also be no cumulative effect on cultural resources.
 Utilities No Construction of the Preferred Alternative and past, present, and reasonably foreseeable actions would not increase utility demand at PARS and would repair existing stormwater infrastructure.
 Service disruptions to utilities during construction of the Preferred Alternative and other actions would be temporary and not affect off-base users.
-Therefore, cumulative impacts would be less-thansignificant .
-Socioeconomics & Environmental Justice No In the short term, the Preferred Alternative, when taken in consideration with past, present and reasonably foreseeable actions, would result in cumulative beneficial impacts on the local economy.
+Therefore, cumulative impacts would be less-than-significant .
+Socioeconomics & Protection of Children No In the short term, the Preferred Alternative, when taken in consideration with past, present and reasonably foreseeable actions, would result in cumulative beneficial impacts on the local economy.
 Collective expenditures by temporary and permanent workforces would benefit local accommodation, food, and retail industries, as well as local fiscal benefits from associated sales tax revenues.
-No communities with environmental justice concerns, with respect to either minority or low-income populations, are present surrounding PARS; therefore, there would be no cumulative effect on communities with environmental justice concerns.